mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * **Neutropenia** - The low number of white blood cells in your blood will leave you vulnerable to infection, so you will need to take precautions to avoid any sources of infection.
 * **Low-microbial diet** - Because you are neutropenic, you will eat a diet that contains a low number of potentially harmful microbes.
 * **Low platelet count** - The low number of platelets in your bloodstream will make you vulnerable to bruising and bleeding.
 You will need to take care to avoid causes of bleeding.
-* **Personal care** - Because you are neutropenic and have a low platelet count, you will need to take special care when you bathe, shower, and brush your teeth.
+* **Personal care** - Because you are neutropenic and have a low platelet count, you will need to take special care when you bath, shower, and brush your teeth.
 * **Low red blood cell count** - You will experience fatigue.
-* **Nausea and other side effects** - You will experience nausea and other side effects associated with your treatment and transplant.
+* **Nausea and other side effects** - You may experience nausea and other side effects associated with your treatment and transplant.
 * **Transfusions** - You may need to receive a blood transfusion to boost the numbers of red blood cells and platelets in your bloodstream.
 * **Recovery of your counts** - Over time, as your stem cells engraft and begin to produce new blood cells, your counts will improve.
 * **Exercise** - You will try to remain physically active after your transplant by limiting the amount of time you spend in bed and walking a little each day.